ska-telescope/sdp-workflows-procfunc/src/pss_receive/README.md

 ```

 We can then trigger the CBF emulator to send to data into pss where the single pulse search pipeline will process it.
-Connect a third terminal to this docker container and nagivate to /opt/build/thirdparty/cheetah/src/cheetah-build/cheetah/emulator.
+Connect a third terminal to this docker container and navigate to /opt/build/thirdparty/cheetah/src/cheetah-build/cheetah/emulator.
 In this directory we'll find the cheetah\_emulator executable.
 Run this with -h to see the options.
 We'll trigger the emulator with the following command.

 ```bash